IDoCodingStuffs/python-doodles/freeform-log.md

 MSELoss still not great.
 Everything gets predicted one class or another, horizontal line on confusion matrix.
 Let's see how KLDiv will do.

 ### 3 PM
 Well it was a bad idea.
 It is not a probability distribution after all.
 Back to feature engineering.
 2 labels for 3 classes per level should do it?
+I also disabled oversampling, will focus on making the mode overfit first.

+Per https://discuss.pytorch.org/t/multi-label-classification-in-pytorch/905/45 one can apparently do multilabel classification with BCELoss too.
+So multi-hot encoding plus that and let's see if the model starts training.
+If not, I can try oversampling again to see if it helps.

+Getting weird large negative numbers for loss.
+Wonder what's up with that.
+Ah.
+Just a typo.